12 Reasons to Lose Weight on the Mediterranean Diet

 You’d think it would take a miracle to drop some pounds if you eat nuts, cheese, and oils.
 But those Mediterranean basics (and the slower eating style) let you feel full and satisfied.

-That helps you stick to a diet, plus add in the regular exercise that is also an important part of the lifestyle.
+That helps you stick to a diet, plus add in the regular exercise that is also an important part of a healthy lifestyle to maximise weight loss.

 11. Heart healthy